 In some cases the reason is clear – i.e. the student didn’t meet the academic requirement or student had not met enough of the members yet.
 We suggest that parents and students consider this to be similar to what happens in a job interview.
 An applicant might have a great resume, but the interview might not go well.
 Or, the candidate could be a great interview but not have the right credentials.
 If your student wishes to keep looking for a fraternity/sorority experience he or she can participate in recruitment during the next semester.
 If not, but they’d still like to be involved in campus in some way, you might want to encourage them to think about any of the other 500+student organizations and clubs on campus.

 What sort of things might my son/daughter experience as a new member?

-The new member process can take no longer then eight weeks as per Rutgers University policy.
+The new member process can take no longer then eight weeks as per Rutgers University policy (most new member programs are typically 6 weeks long).
 Your son or daughter should receive a calendar of events from the New Member Educator (the student charged with the responsibility of administering the new member program) at their first meeting.

-Typically you can expect your son or daughter to have a weekly meeting with the rest of the students who are joining and the New Member Educator.
-At these meetings students usually participate in teambuilders, learn fraternity/sorority history, organizational structure, talk about the requirements they must meet in order to become an initiated member, etc. Nothing in these meetings is secret.
+Typically you can expect your son or daughter to have one or two weekly meetings with the rest of the students who are joining and the New Member Educator.
+At these meetings students usually participate in teambuilders, learn fraternity/sorority history, organizational structure, talk about the requirements they must meet in order to become an initiated member, etc. OFSA policy limits the time spent in the new member program to no more than ten (10) hours per week.
+Nothing in these meetings is secret.